19 Dec 2022

 This statement sets out how Chiswick School will use its 16 to 19 tuition fund allocation to support students who have been academically disadvantaged due to Coronavirus (COVID-19).

 What is the 16-19 Tuition Fund?

-The 16 to 19 tuition fund is £96 million of one-off funding for the 2020 to 2021 academic year only.
-It is ring fenced funding for schools, colleges and all other 16 to 19 providers to mitigate the disruption to learning arising from coronavirus (COVID-19).
+The 16 to 19 tuition fund is £96 million of one-off funding provided for 16 to 19 providers to mitigate the disruption to learning arising from coronavirus (COVID-19).

 Who can be supported by this fund?